• Skip to primary navigation

 What is a madeleine pan?

-How to prepare madeleine mold?
+How do you prepare a madeleine mold?

-How to remove madeleines from the pan?
+How do you remove madeleines from the pan?

-How to clean a madeleine pan
+How do you clean a madeleine pan?

 What can you use instead of a madeleine pan?